 Endometriosis of both pelvic sidewalls, uterosacral ligaments & Pouch of Douglas

 Superficial endometriosis of right pelvic sidewall peritoneum

 Endometriosis of both uterosacral ligaments

-Excised endometriosis of left uterosacral ligament
+Excised (cut out) endometriosis of left uterosacral ligament

 A cyst of endometriosis in the ovary is called a ?chocolate cyst? because it is filled with old blood that looks like melted chocolate.
 The medical word for it is endometrioma.
 Here is an example of an endometrioma.